lpantano/mypubs/post/mirqc_with_bcbio.md

 small RNA-seq with bcbio-nextgen
 =============================

-The study of small RNA helps to understand part of the regulation of a cell.
+The study of small RNA helps to understand part of the gene regulation of a cell.
 There are different types of small RNAs, such as, miRNA, tRNA fragments and piRNAs.
-The adventage of small RNA-seq analysis is that we can study all small RNA types simultaneously and with the possibility to detect novel small RNAs in the same experiment. [bcbio-nextgen](http://github.com/chapmanb/bcbio-nextgen) is a python framework supported by a big scientific community that implements the best practices for next-generationg sequencing data and uses gold standard data to validate its analyses.
+The adventage of small RNA-seq analysis is that we can study all small RNA types simultaneously and with the possibility to detect novel small RNAs at the same time. [bcbio-nextgen](http://github.com/chapmanb/bcbio-nextgen) is a python framework supported by a big scientific community that implements the best practices for next-generationg sequencing data and uses gold standard data to validate its analyses.
 It is well known for its variant calling and RNA-seq pipeline.
-Now, bcbio has an small RNA-seq pipeline that allows the quality control and adapter removal of the input files, followed by miRNA, isomiRs and tRNA annotation, and genome-wide characterization of other types of small RNAs.
+Now, bcbio has an small RNA-seq pipeline that allows quality control and adapter removal of fastq files, followed by miRNA, isomiRs and tRNA annotation, and genome-wide characterization of other types of small RNAs.
 Here, I show the capabilities of the pipeline and its validation using data from the [miRQC project](http://www.nature.com/nmeth/journal/v11/n8/full/nmeth.3014.html).

 - [reproducible code](http://seqcluster.readthedocs.org/example_pipeline.html)
 - [R code](https://github.com/lpantano/mypubs/blob/master/srnaseq/mirqc/ready_report.rmd)